 - The Mahabodhi temple in Bodhgaya

-- The fisherman’s village of Mahabalipuram
+- The fishermen’s village of Mahabalipuram

 - The Meenakshi temple in Madurai

 - The Bengal tigers in the Bandhavgarh or Kanha national park

 - The Virupaksha temple in Hampi